The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Beaver County?

-Beaver County, Oklahoma has 4 public high schools, along with 0 middle schools and 4 elementary schools.
+Beaver County, Oklahoma has 4 public high schools, serving approximately 274 students.

 What is the largest school district in Beaver County?